-You may find it necessary to withdraw from all classes during a semester.
-If you withdraw from the University, you may be eligible to receive a refund of tuition and course fees depending upon when you withdraw.
+You may find it necessary to withdraw from classes during a semester.
+If you withdraw, you may be eligible to receive a refund of tuition and course fees depending upon when you withdrew.

 If your circumstances require you to withdraw from all classes, you are encouraged to contact your academic advisor and One Stop Student Services so your decision will be based on a clear understanding of the consequences of withdrawing from all classes.

 All refunds of these fees are based on the date that the cancellation is processed and are not affected by retroactive cancellation.

 If your enrollment drops below 6 credits, you must accept a refund of the University-sponsored health plan fee, though you may keep the student services fee.
 If you receive a refund of the student services fee, you may no longer use the services provided by the fee.